+The next iteration of an LGBTQIA student group was the Gay and Lesbian Alliance.
 Amidst homophobia, social intolerance, and a conservative 1988 campus, an SGA debate was vehemently argued for the charter of a certain organization that year, and it was passed by a single vote.
 The Gay and Lesbian Alliance, as it came to be known, was established and it began to work for the betterment of Georgia Tech’s gay and lesbian students.
 The organization slowly built up its dedicated members to create its enduring legacy, and GALA continued for many years as a support group for Tech students.
-As time passed however, the organization found itself trying to increasingly accomplish more, and its members took on the challenge of bringing GALA to new frontiers.
+As time passed, however, the organization found itself trying to increasingly accomplish more, and its members took on the challenge of bringing GALA to new frontiers.

-Pride Alliance today continues the advocacy of Tech’s LGBTQIA community, and continues the traditions of activism, volunteering, and providing safe spaces to its members.
-The organization is continuing to grow and has been working on housing initiatives, gender neutral bathroom policies, white papers, and social events for both members and outsiders.
+Pride Alliance continues the traditions of activism, volunteering, and providing safe spaces to its members.
+The organization strives for growth and has recently worked for specific LGBTQIA non-discrimination policy, gender inclusive housing and restroom policies, white papers, and social events for both members and outsiders.
 Pride Alliance is committed to serving the LGBTQIA people of Georgia Tech.

 The Encyclopedia of Homosexuality has the following entry on LAMBDA: